MatiasOrlando/MovieMatcher/README.md

 Search and display movies: Users can search for specific movies that match their search criteria.

-Display details of a selected movie: Users can access comprehensive information about a particular movie, such as the plot summary, type of genres, m trailers and ratings.
+Display details of a selected movie: Users can access comprehensive information about a particular movie, such as the plot summary, type of genres, trailers and ratings.

 Add and remove movies to/from favorites: Users can add their preferred movies to their favorites list, which they can access later.
 Users can also remove movies from their list if they change their minds.